 Normally when I go out treasure hunting for the day – I’m looking for gold.
 Normally I don’t find any, and when I do, it’s normally very small, but sometimes you can hit a big one and it really does help to have the right tools.

-The Garrett ATX will set you back about $2,500, so it isn’t cheap, but if you stick with metal detecting long enough, you should make that money back – it really is top notch at finding gold.
+The Garrett ATX will set you back about $2,000 to $2,500, so it isn’t cheap, but if you stick with metal detecting long enough, you should make that money back – it really is top notch at finding gold.

 If you decide that $2,500 is too expensive for you, there are plenty of mid range metal detectors that are also good at finding gold.
 Both the Garrett AT Gold and the Fisher Gold Bug-2 come to mind with both being well under $1000.